| |

 celebrated widely in Nepal and by Hindus in the United States, Canada

+and various other countries.
 The ceremony began at 8:30 am, and

 progressed through the day.
 This powerful Puja